tbroyer/gradle-apt-plugin/README.md

 Note that Eclipse does not distinguish main and test sources, and will process all of them using the same factory path and processor options, and the same generated source directory.

-In any case, the `net.ltgt.apt-eclipse` plugin (or simply `eclipse` plugin up until version 0.10) has to be applied to the project.
+In any case, the `net.ltgt.apt-eclipse` plugin has to be applied to the project.

 This can be configured system-wide for all projects using the `net.ltgt.apt` plugin by using an init script similar to the following:
 ```gradle